-Since the COVID-19 pandemic hit earlier this year, remote work has gone from an option for some to a necessity for many.
-42% of the American labor force now works from home full time — almost twice the number that are going in to work — and experts say that trend will continue even beyond the pandemic.
+Since the COVID-19 pandemic hit in 2020, remote work has gone from an option for some to a necessity for many.
+42% of the American labor force worked from home full time in 2020 — almost twice the number that are going in to work — and experts say that trend will continue even beyond the pandemic.

 For many, this is the perfect opportunity to escape to the remote landscapes of their dreams.
 But far-flung scenic beauty doesn’t always provide the best working-from-home conditions.
 To help make those dreams become a reality, we found the best of both worlds — pristine and accessible wilderness where you can also access a great internet connection.